QubitPi/management-blogs/docs/_posts/2022-08-09-artificial-neural-networks.md

 > (MLP).
 Many people do not like the analogies between Neural Networks and real brains and prefer to refer to neurons as
 > units.

-Unlike all layers in a neural nnetwork, the output layer neurons most commonly do not have an activation function (or you can think of them as having a linear identity activation function).
+Unlike all layers in a neural network, the output layer neurons most commonly do not have an activation function (or you can think of them as having a linear identity activation function).
 This is because the last output layer is usually taken to represent the class scores (e.g. in classification), which are arbitrary real-valued numbers, or some kind of real-valued target (e.g. in regression).